Sat, 30 Apr 2022

 I agree 100%.
 This is what it is like to have a mental illness.
 In two words: it sucks.

 And this is why I find it so very irritating that there is no term for my so-called ⸢attention deficit disorder⸣ that does not have the word “disorder” baked into it.
-I know what a disorder is, and this isn't one.
+I know what a disorder is, and my ADD isn't one.
 I want a word for this part of my brain chemistry that does not presume, axiomatically, that it is an illness.
 Why does any deviation from the standard have to be a disorder?
 Why do we medicalize human variation?

 I understand that for some people it really is a disorder, that they have no desire to justify or celebrate or honor their attention deficit.
 For those people the term “attention deficit disorder” might be a good one.
 Not for me.
 I have a weird thing in my brain that makes it work differently from the way most other people's brains do.
 In many ways it works less well.
-I lose hats and forget doctor appointments.
+I lose hats and miss doctor appointments.
 But that is not a mental illness.
 Most people aren't as good at math as I am; that's not a mental illness either.
 People have different brains.

 Many of the downsides of ADD would be less troublesome for everyone, if our world was a little more accepting of difference, a little more willing to accommodate people who were stamped in a slightly different shape that the other cogs in the machine.
 In Pippi Longstocking world, why do people suffer from freckles?
 Not because of the freckles themselves, but only because other people tell them that their freckles are ugly and unlovable.
 Nobody has to suffer from freckles, if people would just stop being assholes about freckles.